SciML/DiffEqDocs.jl/docs/src/models/financial.md

 # Financial Models

-The financial models functionality is provided by FinancialModels.jl and helps the user build and solve the differential equation based financial models biological models.
+The financial models functionality is provided by DiffEqFinancial.jl and helps the user build and solve the differential equation based financial models biological models.